Learn how to freeze pancakes and keep a homemade breakfast at the ready! They reheat in seconds for a quick and easy meal.

 Freezing pancakes only takes a few minutes of extra work to give you breakfast all week long.

-- Place your cooked pancakes on the liner (while still warm is fine).
+Place your cooked pancakes on the liner (while still warm is fine).
 Arrange them so they aren’t touching, but you do not need a large gap between pancakes.

-- Put the baking sheet in the freezer and freeze for 1 hour, until completely frozen.
+Put the baking sheet in the freezer and freeze for 1 hour, until completely frozen.

 When you’re ready to eat the pancakes, just remove as many as you want from the freezer and microwave them in a single layer.

 Having frozen pancakes on hand will brighten up the morning of any bleary-eyed kid — or adult!